digint/btrbk/README.md

 Example: Local Regular Snapshots (time-machine)
 -----------------------------------------------

-The simpliest use case is to only create snapshots of your data.
+The simplest use case is to only create snapshots of your data.
 This will obviously not protect it against hardware failure, but can be useful for: